rezashkv/diffusion_pruning/README.md

 ## Data Preparation

-Here are the steps to prepare the data for training mentioned in the paper.
-You can also use your own data with some minor modifications to the code.
+Prepare the data for training as mentioned in the paper.
+You can also adapt the instructions for your own dataset with minor code modifications.

 ### 1. Download Conceptual Captions

-Download Conceptual captions using the instructions provided [here](https://github.com/igorbrigadir/DownloadConceptualCaptions).
-Place the downloaded data in a directory of your choice.
-Keep the structure of the data as downloaded.
-The directory should look like this:
+Follow the instructions [here](https://github.com/igorbrigadir/DownloadConceptualCaptions) to download Conceptual Captions.
+Place the data in a directory of your choice, maintaining the structure:

 ```
 conceptual_captions